ChefAustin/ChefAustin.github.io/_posts/2019-08-30-docker-on-pi.md

 The choice of which variant to use is up to you.
 In most cases, I normally opt for the most lightweight image and install additional packages as I need then, but for this post, I chose going with Raspbian Full.
 Given that we're going to be configuring at least 2 separate Docker nodes (1x manager, 1x worker), it will be beneficial to use the same image variant across both of your RPi4's.
 Now, while your Raspbian image is downloading, you will want to download and install the latest release of [balenaEtcher](https://github.com/balena-io/etcher/releases/latest).

-_Do note:_ If you're running the macOS 10.15 Catalina beta (like I am) you will need to launch balenaEtcher via the binary (embedded in its `.app`) with `sudo` in order for the SD card flashing process to succeed.
+_Do note:_ If you're running the macOS 10.15 Catalina beta (like I am) you will need to launch balenaEtcher as root via `sudo` in order for the SD card flashing process to succeed.
 To launch it with `sudo`, open a terminal and enter the following:
-`$ sudo /Applications/balenaEtcher.app/Contents/MacOS/balenaEtcher`
+`$ sudo open -a /Applications/balenaEtcher.app`

 With balenaEtcher's GUI open, simply drag the Raspbian image's `.zip` file into that window, connect your SD card, and hit "Flash!".
 The flashing process will take about 5 minutes to finish.
 Once it has completed, the SD card might have been automatically ejected, if that's the case then you will need to disconnect then reconnect the SD card to your machine.